gholibqasobov/isaac_gym_tutorial/docs/create_custom_robot.md

     - In the Extrude settings, set the operation to New Body (not Join).
 This ensures the wheel is treated as a separate part, which is required for URDF export.
 Finish the sketch
     - Repeat for remaining axles
     ![Wheels and chassis](/isaac_sim/data/bodies.png)
-    - After finishing you shou8ld have 5 separate bodies in your design
+    - After finishing you should have 5 separate bodies in your design

 4. ### Add Lidar: To make easier to track robot heading